BioInfoAPS/BioInfoAPS.github.io/_extras/about.md

 ### Anuj Sharma

-Anuj is a graduate student at University of Florida in the Plant Pathology Department.
+Anuj is a postdoctoral associate at University of Florida in the Plant Pathology Department.
-His research is focuses on bacterial spot of tomato and pepper caused by Xanthomonas species.
+His research is focuses on bacterial spot of tomato and pepper caused by *Xanthomonas* species.
-He is currently working on mapping resistance genes, developing bacterial dispersal models and understanding mutation rate of bacterial effectors.
+He is currently working on understanding bacterial fitness and developing bioinformatic pipelines for genomic and transcriptomic analyses.

 [Anuj Sharma](https://anujs.com.np/){: .btn}  |
 [Google Scholar](https://scholar.google.com/citations?hl=en&user=cNdnwIsAAAAJ){: .btn} |